pjpscriv/colenso-project/README.md

 A website interface to view the letters and writings of the New Zealand missionary [William Colenso](https://en.wikipedia.org/wiki/William_Colenso) (1811-1899).

 ## Requirements
-Requires the Node 6.
+Requires the Node v6.

 Also requires the [BaseX](http://basex.org/products/download/all-downloads/) XML database.
-Installatino instructions for this are included below.
+Installation instructions for this are included below.

 ## Installation
 First create a parent directory.